Poems

 Selected Quotes

-"Your sense of the mythic is down and dirty as well as sublime" - Jean Houston
+"To a genius interviewer and visionary" - Larry Dossey, M.D."Your sense of the mythic is down and dirty as well as sublime" - Jean Houston

 "To a real radio intuitive" - Mona Lisa Schultz, M.D., Ph.D.